WWII: The Long Road Home: Plot

-At the British HQ in Sidi Nsir, Tunisia Charlie and Grimes are told they are to take part in a risky reconnaissance mission as a prelude to the anticipated arrival of German soldiers.
-They head out into the desert in a Jeep under the command of Captain Thompson and Sergeant Milton.
-After suffering a breakdown the group is attacked by German soldiers, resulting in the deaths of both Thompson and Milton which forces Charlie and Grimes to surrender themselves.

-Now prisoners of war, they are transported to a POW camp in Capua, Southern Italy.
-The soldiers lament the poor conditions at the camp and soon the boredom begins to degrade them.
-As the British claim victory in the North African Campaign, the soldiers are transported north to another prison camp in Laterina, Tuscany.
-Here they are informed by the Italian Commander of Italy's decision to capitulate.
-As a result, the POWs are now free but are instructed by the British Camp Commander, Major Rawford, to await the Allies' arrival at the camp.
-Charlie sensing something is wrong pleads with Grimes to flee the camp with him, however Grimes refuses and Charlie departs alone.
+Near Sidi Nsir in Tunisia Charlie and Grimes are ordered to participate in a risky reconnaissance mission as a prelude to the anticipated arrival of German soldiers.
+They depart in a Jeep under the command of Captain Thompson and Sergeant Milton, who are killed in an encounter with the Germans, forcing Charlie and Grimes to surrender.
+They are transported as prisoners of war to a camp in Capua, Southern Italy where they're held in poor conditions and plagued by boredom.
+After British victory in the North African Campaign, the prisoners are transported north to Laterina, Tuscany and informed by the Italian Commander of Italy's decision to capitulate.
+As a result, the POWs are now free but instructed by the British Camp Commander, Major Rawford, to await the Allies' arrival at the camp.
+Charlie unsuccessfully pleads with Grimes to flee the camp with him, and departs alone.
+In England, Tup flips through letters marked return-to-sender and ponders her husband's fate.

-Back in England, Tup flicks through a series of letters marked return-to-sender and ponders over the fate of her husband.
-Charlie walks across the Italian countryside alone, eventually arriving at a rural farmhouse which he breaks into and steals food, fleeing as the owner returns.
-The next morning he is discovered by two Italian peasants who decide to help him.
-Sometime later as winter approaches, the Germans arrive and Charlie is forced into the mountains where he hides out in a remote cave.
-One morning a German stumbles across the hiding place and Charlie is forced to kill him.
-That night an aerial bombardment takes place of the surrounding area, Charlie watching from the cave decides it is time to move on.

-With the onset of winter he falls ill and collapses in a forest.
-He is rescued by a mute Italian shepherd, Giovanni, who nurses him back to health and escorts him to the convent in Viterbo, where he waits out the winter.
-Here he pens a letter to Tup in which he laments the cost of the war upon himself and its destruction of the beauty that surrounds him.
-Once again the Germans catch up with him and Charlie is forced back out on the run.
+Charlie traverses the Italian countryside, alone.
+He steals food from a farmhouse and finally encounters two Italian peasants who offer to help him.
+As winter approaches, Charlie is forced into the mountains by approaching Germans.
+When a German stumbles across his hiding place in a remote cave, Charlie is forced to kill him.
+When the area is bombed that night, Charlie decides to move on.
+When he falls ill and collapses in a forest, he's rescued by a mute Italian shepherd, Giovanni, who nurses him back to health and escorts him to the convent in Viterbo to wait out the winter.
+He writes to Tup, lamenting the cost of the war and its destruction of the beauty surrounding him.
+Charlie is forced back on the run when Germans catch up once more.
+Back home, Tup briefly dates a Canadian officer, Michael Romero, but breaks it off, feeling guilty.

-Meanwhile, Tup meets Canadian Officer, Michael Romero, whom she agrees to a date with.
-As the two bond, she begins to feel guilty and ends their relationship.